njz3/vJoyIOFeederWithFFB/README.md

 #### Lindbergh, Ringedge, PC-based Servo Board with Midi, RS422 or RS232:

+The software supports natively those servoboard and their serial communication protocol.
+You can use a standard USB to RS232/RS422 converter and wire directly your PC to your servoboard using the converter.
+The mode to use is RS_SEGA.
+If you don't see any initialization of the wheel, check the log for any error.

-Use Aganyte's FFB Converter board (based on Arduino Mega2560).
+As an alternative, you can also use Aganyte's FFB Converter board (based on Arduino Mega2560).
 This FFB Converter board will translate PWM commands from the feeder application directly to Sega's proprietary protocol without using another Arduino.
 The system shall be configured with PWM_CENTERED and digital PWM enabled